-Shannan Frisbie is a partner in the Seattle office of K&L Gates and practice group coordinator for the firm's technology and data protection practice group.
+Shannan Frisbie is a partner in the Seattle office of K&L Gates and practice group coordinator for the firm's Technology Transactions practice group.
 Shannan's practice is focused on commercial transactions involving technology and intellectual property.
-She has extensive experience drafting and negotiating software, hardware, development, acquisition, license, manufacturing, distribution, data center, roaming, network sharing and outsourcing agreements.
+She has extensive experience drafting and negotiating software, hardware, development, acquisition, license, manufacturing, distribution, data center, roaming, network sharing, and outsourcing agreements.
 She advises on issues relating to the acquisition and use of technology, protection of intellectual property assets, and commercial exploitation of technology through online and offline channels (including SAAS, AI, data analytics, virtual reality, IOT, and other emerging technologies).
-She has significant experience in the consumer electronics, telecommunications, media, hardware, software, energy, and automotive industries and represents clients on a wide range of U.S. and International development, operations, marketing, advertising, procurement, and licensing matters.
+She has significant experience in the consumer electronics, telecommunications, media, hardware, software, energy, and automotive industries and represents clients on a wide range of US and International development, operations, marketing, advertising, procurement, and licensing matters.